patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/text-input-group/text-input-group.md

 ## Usage

 The text input group component is useful for building more complex custom inputs.
-It's usage includes, but is not limited to, the following use cases.
-Each of these can be found in a [React demo here](/components/text-input-group/react-demos).
+Its usage includes, but is not limited to, the following use cases.
+Interactive examples of these are available as [React demos](/components/text-input-group/react-demos).

 ### Attribute value filtering